-As described under 2.3 scanning at maximum resolution can lead to unsharp images.
+Scanning at maximum resolution can lead to unsharp images.
 In this case you can achieve better, sharper results, when choosing a resolution beneath the maximum.
 The following procedure guides you to figure out an optimum trade-off between high resolution and image sharpness:

-- 1. Place the Resolution Target in a slide holder in the center of your scanner's flatbed or in your film scanner. - 2.
-Start your SilverFast scan software and do several transmissive raw-scans (48bit HDR) with varying optical resolutions.
-The last step of the resolution slider chooses an interpolated resolution, which is inappropriate.
-You should not activate iSRD or Multi-Exposure.
+- 1. Place your 10x11cm Resolution Target in the center of your scanner's flatbed.
+To measure the maximum resolution for transparency scans, please start SilverFast and switch to Transparency mode.
+Choose Reflective mode to measure the maximum resolution for reflective scans.
+Please remember to cover the transparency unit for reflective scan as suitable for your scanner. - 2.
+Start your SilverFast scan software and do several transparency raw scans or respectively reflective raw scans (48bit HDR RAW) with varying optical resolutions.
+(The last step of the resolution slider chooses an interpolated resolution, which is inappropriate for this task.)
+The SilverFast features iSRD and Multi-Exposure have to be deactivated.
 Please write down every scan's resolution, e.g. in the file name. - 3.
-Save these scans as TIFF-files and open them in your Imaging software (SIlverFast DC Pro or HDR).
-In order not to change the results it is important not to do any image manipulation such as rotation, etc.. - 4.
-Set the view to 100% (original view) and look on every scan for that element (cp.
-3.2), where you can just differentiate two adjacent bars with your eyes, so you can just still recognize the white gaps. - 5.
-Read the elements' numbers and group affiliations and determine the resolutions with the relevant element and group from the table under 4.6. - 6.
+Save these scans as TIFF-files and open them in your image processing software (e.g. SilverFast HDR Studio).
+In order not to change the results it is important not to do any image manipulation such as rotation, etc. - 4.
+Set the view to 100% (original view) and look on every scan for that element, where you can just differentiate two adjacent bars with your eyes, so you can just still recognize the white gaps. - 5.
+Read the elements' numbers and group affiliations and determine the resolutions with the relevant element and group from the table on page 10. - 6.
 Compare the values achieved from the table.
 The scan related to the highest value is the sharpest in small image details.
-The resolution you have written down belonging to this scan is the optimum trade-off between high resolution and image sharpness for your scanner,
+The resolution you have written down belonging to this scan is the optimum trade-off between high resolution and image sharpness for your scanner.

-Example: Assuming you scan the Resolution Target successively with 1000, 1200 and 1400 dpi and you achieve as smallest sharp elements the 2., 4. and 3. element of group 4.
-Therefore the table under 4.6 gives the values 912, 1149 and 1024.
-The highest value 1149 is related to the second scan, which was made with 1200 dpi.
+Example: Assuming you scan your 10x11cm Resolution Target successively with 1000, 1200 and 1400 ppi and you achieve with your first scan as smallest sharp elements the 2nd element of group 4.
+With the second and third scan you get the 4th and 3rd elements of group 4.
+Therefore the table on page 10 gives the values 912, 1149 and 1024.
+The highest value 1149 is related to the second scan, which was made with 1200 ppi.
 This scan is the sharpest in small image details.